Netflix January 2020 new releases – new movies, TV shows and originals

 Monday 13th January

-The Therapeutic Powers of Dude Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist take care of social nervousness
+The Therapeutic Powers of Dude Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist cope with social nervousness

 Tuesday 14th January

-Kipo and the Age of Wonderbeasts A woman is determined to get house after discovering herself in an odd world full of mutant creatures
+Kipo and the Age of Wonderbeasts A woman is determined to get house after discovering herself in an odd world crammed with mutant creatures

 Wednesday 15th January